Need to talk? Call 1800 882 436.

 Vision and mission

-Eczema Support Australia provides practical support to reduce the feelings of isolation and support those affected by eczema to manage their eczema journey.
+Eczema Support Australia provides practical support to reduce feelings of isolation and to support those affected by eczema to manage their eczema journey.

-Their organisation is guided by three guiding pillars: Connection, Information and Advocacy:
+Their organisation has three guiding pillars: Connection, Information and Advocacy:

-• connect people affected by eczema to others to reduce feelings of isolation
+• connecting people affected by eczema to others to reduce feelings of isolation

-• inform and educate Australians affected by eczema to successfully manage their condition
+• informing and educating Australians affected by eczema to successfully manage their condition

 How Eczema Support Australia can help